-Definitely, after a flea bite, cat, dog, or human being will scratch their itchy skin, and this may result in infections.
+Definitely, after a flea bite, a cat, dog, or human being will scratch their itchy skin, and this may result in infections.

 How Do Fleas Bite Humans?

-Fleas use their specially developed mouths to bite the human skin and suck blood from their capillary.
+Fleas use their specially developed mouths to bite the human skin and suck blood from their capillaries.
 The mouth has 3 key stylets that are shaped like some tiny needles.

 1. Exploratory Probing

 Fleas find a good site for biting on humans using the labial palps.
 Next, the insect pierces the skin in what’s known as exploratory probing.
 Related: Best Bed Bug Steamer.

 Two parts of the mouth will bite the human skin cutting it to suitable blood vessels.
 The insects introduce the anticoagulant saliva to assist in locating human blood.

 2. Skin Piercing and Drawing Blood

 Then, the fascicle or epipharynx (needle-like stylet) will go into the capillary and suck blood.
 The probing process will lead to lesions clusters due to biting reactions.

 The flea’s maxillary laciniae readily pierces the human epidermis.
 The middle epipharynx tip goes into the blood vessel, enabling the blood to move up into their fleas body.

 The insect has muscles on its fore-gut that’ll easily contact to produce some suction force and pump more blood into the flea’s body.
 The blood meal travels easily via the esophagus, and it’s mid-gut ready for digestion.